kirancg-dev/FSDS_Assignmts/README.md

 # ineuron_FSDS - May 9.
 2021
-Python Practice --- for developing the Skills and Improve self Assignments -- Practice based on the Inputs from iNeuron.ai
+Python Practice --- for developing the Skills and Improve self\n\r Assignments -- Practice based on the Inputs from iNeuron.ai